 These organisations have created collective spaces which are fuelled by conviviality, hospitality and care.
 They focus on our commonalities not our contrasts.
 This is demonstrated in the fact that, despite their notorious brutality, the refugee and volunteer-led kitchens in Calais have even been known to feed the police.
 Therefore, the impact of together spans far and connects even the most divided.
 In fact, it has also been proven that sharing a meal improves happiness, health and wellbeing.

 A clear case of connecting migrants with people from diverse background is the initiative Migrateful.
 Migrateful works by paying migrants from as far as Syria Eritrea and Sri Lanka to run cooking classes.
-Although some may have instable immigration statuses, the charity grant them payments for their labour.
+Although some may have unstable immigration statuses, they offer some of their chefs that do not have the right to work a weekly solidarity grant to support them with their essential needs.
 Migrateful also invests in training their chefs, so they can deliver high quality lessons to the public.
 The experience is about mutual learning- the chefs teach people to cook food from their home countries, while at the same time, they develop skills, such as English language.
 Everyone then sits down to dine together, sharing life stories and laughter.

 Other groups work in a similar way.
 When the government isn’t welcoming or integrating migrants, these initiatives reinstall the sense of self-worth and purpose that people crave.